Reissert reaction

-The Reissert reaction is a series of chemical reactions that transforms quinoline to quinaldic acid.
+The Reissert reaction is a series of chemical reactions that transforms quinoline to quinaldic acid, with concomitant reduction of an acylant to an aldehyde.

 Quinolines will react with acid chlorides and potassium cyanide to give 1-acyl-2-cyano-1,2-dihydroquinolines, also known as Reissert compounds.
-Hydrolysis gives the desired quinaldic acid.
+Hydrolysis gives the desired quinaldic acid via a 1,3-dipolar fused-oxazolium intermediate.

-The Reissert reaction is also successful with isoquinolines and most pyridines.